imkiva/MusicPlayer/README.md

 # MusicPlayer

 ## Overview
-A console music player for android, OpenSLES is required. <br/>
+A console music player for linux/android, SDL2/OpenSLES is required. <br/>

 See `include/Control.h` to customize keyboard bindings. <br/>